K0ati/HACKMIT/README.md

 ## Reading Assistance Extension

 Reading Assistance is a browser extension designed to make reading easier for people with dyslexia.
-It adjusts font styles, spacing, and provides text-to-speech functionality to improve reading comfort and comprehension.
+It adjusts font styles, spacing, provides text-to-speech and simpler synonyms of highlighted words to improve reading comfort and comprehension.

 ## Features

 - Dyslexia-Friendly Font: Changes website text to Comic Sans, which is easier for dyslexic readers to process.
 - Optimized Spacing: Adjusts letter and line spacing to reduce visual crowding and make text easier to follow.
 - Text-to-Speech: Converts highlighted text into speech, allowing users to listen to content instead of reading it.
+- Simple synonyms: Displays simpler synonyms of highlighted words making comprehension easier
-- Customizable: Users can enable or disable features according to their needs.
+- Customizable: Users can enable features according to their needs.

 ## How Dyslexia Affects People